DanRQuinn/mc-exercise/FUBAR.md

-Ashley and Anthony worked on this.
+Ashley and Anthony worked on this. dan did too

 A & A worked some more.